redis/redis-doc/topics/cluster-tutorial.md

 Removing a node
 ---

-To remove a slave node just use the `del-node` command of redis-trib:
+To remove a slave node just use the `del-node` command of redis-cli:

-    ./redis-trib del-node 127.0.0.1:7000 `<node-id>`
+    redis-cli --cluster del-node 127.0.0.1:7000 `<node-id>`

 The first argument is just a random node in the cluster, the second argument is the ID of the node you want to remove.